vishalseelam/ElectrocardiogramRiskEngine/README.md

 - **Integration of Vision Transformer (ViT):** Successfully integrated ViT, fine-tuning it with attention layers to achieve a groundbreaking 99% accuracy in ECG classification.
 - **Utilization of Anthropic Claude SONNET Model:** Utilized Anthropic Claude SONNET via Amazon Bedrock to provide detailed decision-making and justification for each ECG diagnosis.
-- **Significant Accuracy Improvement:** Improved classification accuracy from 70% to 98% through innovative model enhancements, outperforming the best existing models.
+- **Significant Accuracy Improvement:** Improved classification accuracy from 70% to 98% through activation layer enhancements in ViT, outperforming the best existing models.

 ## Importance of ECGs